-G2.1 In recognition of the contribution made by employees to improving productivity and efficiency throughout ASD, salary will be increased by:

-- a.
-2 per cent from 9 March 2021, which is expected to be paid 18 March 2021. - b.
-2 per cent from 9 September 2021, which is expected to be paid 16 September 2021. - c.
-2 per cent from 9 September 2022, which is expected to be paid 15 September 2022.

-G2.2 Extraneous payments, including for overtime and shift penalties, will be adjusted with effect from the same dates listed in paragraph G2.1.

-G2.3 An employee is excluded from receiving pay rises where they have refused to participate in PFADS.
-This includes supervisors who have failed to fulfil their responsibilities and undertake the core elements of PFADS set out in D1.3 for their employees.
+- G2.1 Salary rates will be increased by: - a.
+4.00 per cent from the start of the first pay cycle in September 2023. - b.
+3.80 per cent from the start of the first pay cycle in September 2024. - c.
+3.40 per cent from the start of the first pay cycle in September 2025. - G2.2 Extraneous payments, including for overtime and shift penalties, will be adjusted with effect from the same dates listed in paragraph G2.1. - G2.3 An employee is excluded from receiving pay rises where they have refused to participate in PFADS.
+This includes supervisors who have failed to fulfil their responsibilities and undertake the core elements of PFADS set out in D2.3 for their employees.